newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/carnival-fire-registration.md

 :::callout{ showHeader="true" headerText="Once approved, you will have:" showIcon="false" calloutType="conditional" }

-A carnival registration certificate, which is valid for one year and not transferable
+A carnival registration certificate, which is valid for one year and not transferable.

 The Division of Fire Safety will send copies of your certificate to the `Local Enforcing Agencies (LEA)|lea` in the town where you plan to set up.
 The LEA will schedule an inspection with you.